Skerov-tazak/GALwizard/README.md

 ## Testing

-This repo also includes a fully functional unit testing system, utilising the catch2 c++ unit testing framework.
+This repo also includes a fully functional unit testing system, utilising the catch2 C++ unit testing framework.
 The relevant tests are all included in the `test` directory.